corda/corda-docs/content/en/docs/cenm/1.5/upgrade-notes.md

 In Gateway Service create a new directory called `plugins`, located inside the working directory.
 Copy the `cenm-gateway-plugin-1.5.0.jar`.
 The plugin contains the new CENM Web UI.

+### Parameter changes

+CENM 1.5 no longer uses the paths `node.admin.middleware` or `flow.hospital.middleware`.
+Use the paths `node.management.plugin.middleware` and `flow.management.plugin.middleware` instead.

 ## 1.3.x to 1.4

 CENM 1.4 includes a few changes and improvements that require some additional upgrade steps, as described below.